svalleco/ml-tutorial-EIROforum/README.md

-# HEP ecxamples from the Machine Learning Tutorial at the 6th EIROforum school on Instrumentation
+# HEP examples from the Machine Learning Tutorial at the 6th EIROforum school on Instrumentation

 This repository contains the Jupyter notebooks for two hands-on tutorials developed for the Artificial Intelligence session at the 6th EIROforum school on Instrumentation.